 AngelSense understands the sensory sensitivity of kids with autism and offers a range of comfortable wearing options.
 Soft belts, shirts, and wristbands, all designed to be non-removable, are ideal for kids prone to wandering.
 If the teardrop-shaped device or its wearing options don't appeal, AngelSense also offers a smartwatch alternative.

+All in all, this GPS tracker is a powerhouse and a must-have safety device for concerned parents and caregivers.
 Learn more about the AngelSense GPS tracker and smartwatch in our full reviews!

-2. Mini Guardian: Best tracker for seniors
+2. MGMini: Best GPS tracker for seniors

 This Medical Guardian device costs $149.95 upfront.
 For an extra $10 per month, you can get a unit with automatic fall detection.